-Check with an adviser about the possible availability of certain curricula at the East Campus.
-Completion of the degree is currently available only at the Quad-Cities Campus.
+Check with an advisor about the possible availability of certain curricula at the East Campus.
+Completion of the degree is currently available only at the Quad Cities Campus.

 Health information technology is one of the 20 fastest growing occupations in the U.S. As a medical billing and coding professional, you stand at the crossroads of health care and technology and make an important contribution to the delivery of quality health care.

-The curriculum for this associate’s degree includes coursework in three certificate areas of medical transcription, billing, and coding.
+The curriculum for this associate’s degree includes coursework in two certificate areas of billing and medical coding.
 A student with a certificate in one of the above areas may transfer all the coursework toward this Health Information Management (HIM) degree.

 The HIM professional is a medical language specialist who interprets and transcribes dictation by physicians and other health care professionals and works with the health care team.
 This team of professionals protects patient and client information in accordance with the HIPAA regulations.

 The HIM professional has a thorough knowledge of medical office procedures including health insurance filing, coding, and regulations.
 The graduate is prepared to use health information to document patient care and facilitate delivery of health care services.
 The student will be aware of all standards and requirements that apply to the medical record, as well as the legal significance of the patient file.

 As a skilled medical information professional, HIM degree earners specialize in patient data that doctors, nurses, and other providers rely on to perform their jobs – a needed link in the extended health care team.

 With hands-on skill classes of medical coding and electronic health records, immersing one’s self in beginning medical terminology to advanced terminology to pharmacology terminology, the student attains the education necessary to perform well on the job.
 The HIM internship provides a mentor who will guide the on-the-job learning that is necessary.
 Hospitals, clinics, medical facilities, insurance offices and physician’s office teams are just a few places that these internships can be attained.